Golden Tour: Background

-Shortly before the tour commenced in September, Sonic Yootha were announced as the support act for the UK and Ireland dates, and the previously announced European dates of the Kylie Presents Golden promotional tour would be incorporated into the Golden Tour.
-On 7 November, Minogue announced six Australian dates for the Golden Tour, three of which were part of the "A Day on the Green" festival.
+Shortly before the tour commenced in September, Sonic Yootha were announced as the support act for the UK and Ireland dates, and the previously 12 announced European dates of the Kylie Presents Golden promotional tour scheduled for theatres and smaller arenas would be incorporated into the Golden Tour.
+On 7 November, Minogue announced the last six Australian dates for the Golden Tour, three of which were part of the "A Day on the Green" festival.

 Synopsis

 The first act of the show Desert Sunrise opened with a guitar instrumental and a howling wind sound effect, showing a projection of a desert at night.
 A troupe of dancers in cowboy outfits walked onto the stage as the sun began to rise, before Minogue rose out of the floor sat atop of a stack of luggage, singing "Golden".
 Lights brightened to reveal the "g"-shaped staging and a "glittering golden runway", and Minogue then performed "Get Outta My Way" and "Better the Devil You Know".
 "One Last Kiss" was performed at the opening night in Newcastle, but removed from the set list after.

 The second section The High & Dry began with an interlude of "Blue Velvet", with the video screen showing Minogue singing the song at a bar.
 She emerged, dressed in an all-white ensemble, to continue the rest of the song.
-Minogue then performed "Confide in Me" and "I Believe in You", in place of "Breathe" (performed only at Newcastle).
+Minogue then performed "Confide in Me" and "I Believe in You"; the latter was sung in place of "Breathe" (performed only at Newcastle).
 A short a cappella of "Where the Wild Roses Grow" was then performed as Minogue passes a rose through the crowd to the back of the venue, followed by "In Your Eyes".
 The second act concluded with a performance of "A Lifetime to Repair", with the singer stood atop of a pool table surrounded by her dancers.

 The third section Nothing Behind Me, Everything Ahead of Me began with a performance of "Shelby '68" and "Radio On", with Minogue explaining the backstory behind both songs to the audience.
 A rendition of "Wow" was then performed, followed by a mash-up of "Can't Get You Out of My Head" and "The Chain".
 During this, Minogue wore a bespoke denim jacket, with an image of her and the name of the city being performed in embroidered into the back.
 A telephone box prop near the stage ramp began to ring and the lights dimmed, indicating the start of the twenty-minute interval.
 During which, a giant silver disco ball illuminated the venue.